How Much Does it Cost to Rent a Storage Container? 6 Factors

 2. Storage Container Structural Composition

 As the old saying goes, you get what you pay for.
 You can find "shed-type" portable storage buildings made of plywood, plastic, or steel.
 More solid construction will cost you more money to rent.
+Storage options for residential consumers may be cheaper.

 Before you assume the cheapest is best, you should consider a few things.
 Solidly built containers are more secure.
 They are much harder to break into or vandalize.
 Stronger materials can also help you avoid damaging the container while moving.
 Accidentally bumping the side of a plywood container with metal shelves could be costly.